danieldurio/CL_Compressor/README.md

 This project is a **high-performance archival compression solution** that uses **GPU acceleration** to perform deduplication and LZ4 compression.
 Unlike traditional tools, it is designed to handle large volumes of data, such as *extensive directory backups*, offering a significantly higher compression throughput by leveraging the power of commodity Graphics Processing Units (GPUs).

-This project implements a high-performance data compression and archival system leveraging GPU acceleration via OpenCL for both deduplication hashing and the core LZ4 compression algorithm.
+High-performance data compression and archival system leveraging GPU acceleration via OpenCL.
 It features a custom, highly optimized compression kernel and a multi-stage deduplication pipeline to achieve superior speed and efficiency.

 ## ✨ Key Features